This week’s recreation calendar, highlights and scoreboard

 Hole in one

-Hap Taylor: Taylor scored a hole in one on March 25 on the 135-yard sixth hole at Heritage Club using a pitching wedge.
+Joe Saccal: Saccal scored a hole in one on March 24 on the 158-yard 12th hole at Tidewater Plantation using a 6-iron.

-Garry Klinck: Klinck scored a hole in one on March 22 on the 15th hole at The Valley at Eastport using an 8-iron.

-Harold East: East scored a hole in one on March 25 on the 135-yard, par-3 11th hole at International Club using a 7-iron.
+Nancy Bradshaw: Bradshaw scored a hole in one on March 24 on the 119-yard, par-3 second hole at Burning Ridge Golf Club.

 Eagle

+Jim Olin: Olin scored an eagle on March 30 on the 485-yard, par-5 seventh hole at River Hills using a driver, 4-iron and pitching wedge.

-Mike Hassett: Hassett scored an eagle on March 20 on the 340-yard, par-4 12th hole at Surf Club using a Tieleist driver and Mizzuno 9-iron.
+Ray Chef Handy: Handy scored an eagle on March 30 on the 458-yard, par-5 first hole at Surf Club using an Epic driver (twice) and TaylorMade Ghost putter.

 Calendar